MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 **TMC2130Stepper library**: If you are using a cpu map with `#define USE_TMC2130`, you will need to add the [TMC2130Stepper](https://github.com/teemuatlut/TMC2130Stepper) library to the Arduino IDE.
 Do this with the following menu clicks **sketch...include libraries...manage libraries**.
 Then search for TMC2130Stepper and add the library.

-### Customize
+### Customize (Important!!)

-The default firmware is setup for use with the [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/).
+The default firmware is setup in a test drive mode (**#define CPU_MAP_TEST_DRIVE**).
+This creates a virtual 3 axis machine that you can safely play with on an ESP32 dev module by itself or attached to any hardware.
+It does not actually change the state of any pins, so it is safe use  without worrying about floating input pins or shorted output pins.

+To use with actual hardware, you must use an existing pin map or create your own.
+These pin maps are defined in cpu_map.h.
+For examplethe [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/) uses pin_map **CPU_MAP_ESP32**.
 If you have a different hardware target, make sure the I/O pin mapping is correct.
 See [this wiki page](https://github.com/bdring/Grbl_Esp32/wiki/Setting-Up-the-I-O-Pins).

 ### Startup Info